-THE BAD: Touchpad feels a bit flimsy.
-Non-backlit keyboard.
+- Touchpad feels a bit flimsy

 The is a full-featured midrange desktop replacement laptop that will certainly provide strong overall performance, but priced at the lower end of the midrange laptops category.
 At its category range, we’d expect the system to come with one or two glaring compromises, but the Aspire E 15 E5 ties the loose ends and surges forward with well-rounded features, including a fast 5th Generation Intel Core i5 processor, 8GB of memory, a 1080p display and Windows 10 pre-installed.

 For the price, the Acer Aspire E 15 E5-573G-52G3 has extra props such as solid performance and discrete graphics card to unseat the Toshiba Satellite C55-C5241 as our Editors’ Choice midrange desktop-replacement laptop.

 On the Aspire E 15 E5 you get a fairly attractive design set on a black, textured exterior that mimics the look of brushed aluminum that we’ve been seeing lately in most of ASUS’ laptop releases.
 The textured exterior coats the laptop’s entire exterior, and while it doesn’t feel overly cheap, it’s not a real substitute of a more premium metal.
 The same plastic covering is replicated in the interior keyboard housing, though with a textured diamond pattern.
 The unit is thin enough at 1.1 by 15 by 10.1 inches (HWD), but looks can be deceptive as it weighs in at 5.29, it isn’t as light as it appears.